dag7dev/awesome-anbernic/README.md

 - Verify you're using the correct charging adapter.
 - (optional) Flash custom firmware to have more flexibility.
 - (optional) Try Android on supported Anbernic console.
 While booting the console, hold the F button.
-- Charge your console: NEVER ever use a fast charger! **Use 5V/1A only**.
+- Charge your console: NEVER ever use a fast charger! **Use 5V/1A to be safe**.
+- 5V/1.5A on some console may be supported (if yes it is written on the sticker behind your console), however it is not recommended.

 ### Charging your console